Dav00Arm/MeBotApp/README.md

 - Start the Docker container
 - Open the FastAPI interface in your default web browser.

+---

+## Environment Variables

+When you run the `.bat` file, you will be prompted to enter your OpenAI API key.
+Make sure to enter the correct key to avoid errors.

+# Tip
+If you already have set your OPENAI_API_KEY environment variable, just press enter.

+---
 ### Option 2: Clone the Repository and Run Manually

 1. Clone the repository: